Ultimatums are a big deal. Ideally, you’ll navigate negotiations so that you never need to issue an ultimatum – they truly are a last resort.

 “That sounds pretty final, Saj.
 Is it?”

 Sometimes the answer will be ‘yes’.
-Sometimes it will be flustered backtracking, which shows there is still some room for you to push for better terms.
-If that happens, ask “How do you think we can continue?” - this puts the onus on them to make a recommendation, while still framing yourselves as a team trying to reach a shared goal.
+Sometimes it will be flustered backtracking, which shows there is still room for you to push for better terms.
+If that happens, ask “How do you think we can continue?”.
+This puts the onus on them to make a recommendation, while framing you as a team trying to reach a shared goal.

 This is also a good time to ask for a pause to consider your options.